 The classification of areas in this figure is based on the USDA, Economic Research Service's 2013 Rural Urban Continuum Codes.
 Metro and nonmetro areas are as classified by the Office of Management and Budget in 2013.
 There are nine codes, three denoting metro areas and six denoting nonmetro areas.
-Large metro areas include counties (or county equivalents) in metro areas of 1 million population or more, medium metro areas include counties in metro areas of 250,000 to 1 million population, and small metro areas include counties in metro areas of 250,000 to 1 million population, and small metro areas include counties in metro areas include nonmetro areas are not adjacent nonmetro areas include nonmetro areas are not adjacent to a metro area.
+Large metro areas include counties (or county equivalents) in metro areas of 1 million population or more, medium metro areas include counties in metro areas of 250,000 to 1 million population, and small metro areas include counties in metro areas of fewer than 250,000 population.
+More-urban nonmetro areas include nonmetro counties with an urban population of 20,000 or more; less-urban nonmetro areas include nonmetro counties with an urban population of 2,500.
+Adjacent nonmetro areas include nonmetro counties that are adjacent to a metro area, and nonadjacent nonmetro areas are not adjacent to a metro area.